Skin Cancer – Treatment of Skin Lesions – Gold Coast Queensland

 Most skin lesion removals are straight forward, and patients are free to return to work.
 However, any activities that could damage the treated area should be avoided until it is healed.
 Every step will be taken to keep scarring to a minimum.
 If a more advanced extraction is required, recovery will be minimal, and patients will only need to be at home for a day or two.

-In the event that a biopsied lesion is found to be cancerous, Dr Doyle can recommend a specialist who can take you through your cancer treatment options.
+In the event that a biopsied lesion is found to be cancerous, your doctor can recommend a specialist who can take you through your cancer treatment options.

 Is it possible for skin cancer to return after removal?